Visit our Daily Auctions page to see the latest sports card deals on auction ending daily! And listen to our podcast Cards To The Moon!

 It’s hard to argue against Tom Brady being the GOAT of NFL quarterbacks and as such you can expect Tom Brady rookie cards to go for a premium.

-He already has five Super Bowl rings and named the MVP of the Super Bowl four of those times.
+He already has seven Super Bowl rings and named the MVP of the Super Bowl five of those times.

-Here are his three best rookie cards in our opinion (with links to bid or buy below).
+It’s a great story especially knowing that he’s come a long way since being a sixth-round draft pick.
+Here are the three best Tom Brady rookie cards in our opinion (with links to bid or buy below).

 Let’s start with arguably his most valuable (at least financially), which is hands down the 2000 Playoff Contenders rookie card.

 It’s considered his only autographed rookie card plus the Playoff Contenders set is popular amongst rookie football card collectors.
 Any well-graded card currently has tremendous value (particularly those graded mint or higher).

 Plus there’s a parallel “Championship Ticket” set, which is numbered to 100.
 A high grade on those will cost six-figures.

 2. 2000 SP Authentic #118 Tom Brady Rookie Cards

 While the SP Authentic brand might be more popular for hockey card collectors, this one is still in great demand from those chasing rookie football cards.